Maine Federal Criminal Defense Lawyers

 From Acadia National Park to Portland, federal authorities are targeting individuals and businesses across Maine in high-stakes investigations.
 Whether you are under investigation or under arrest, you need Oberheiden, P.C.’s Maine federal criminal defense lawyers on your side.

 There are numerous and extreme risks associated with federal investigations.
-Individuals (including corporate CEOs, health care providers, and other high-level personnel) can face exorbitant fines and many years of incarceration.
+Individuals (including corporate CEOs, healthcare providers, and other high-level personnel) can face exorbitant fines and many years of incarceration.
 Businesses can face tremendous financial liability, loss of licensure or registration, and other severe penalties.
 A proven and successful defense against charges depends on experienced federal defense counsel.

 Our law firm, Oberheiden, P.C., commands a national presence when it comes to federal criminal litigation.
 Our attorneys have represented clients all over Maine and the rest of the U.S., including but not limited to dealing with: the Internal Revenue Service (IRS), the Drug Enforcement Administration (DEA), the Department of Health and Human Services’ Office of the Inspector General (HHS-OIG), the Federal Bureau of Investigation (FBI), and many other agencies.
 Our law firm is led by the founding partner, Dr. Nick Oberheiden.
 Dr. Oberheiden is experienced in high-stakes federal matters and has many years of federal litigation exposure.
-His team of experienced Maine federal criminal defense lawyers have amassed well over a century’s worth of experience in federal criminal matters, and will put that knowledge to work on your behalf.
+His team of experienced Maine federal criminal defense attorneys have amassed well over a century’s worth of experience in federal criminal matters, and will put that knowledge to work on your behalf.

 Are the FBI, OIG, IRS, or DEA Targeting You in Maine?